Guidelines for Authors with Citation Rules

 CITATION RULES

 The journal Crimen primarily publishes papers in Serbian and English.
-Exceptionally, the Editorial Board may consider publishing papers in other languages.
 Submissions undergo anonymous peer review.
 Authors are required to familiarize themselves with the journal's scientific policy, ethical guidelines, and publication malpractice rules, available on the journal's website.

 The length of the manuscript (excluding abstracts in Serbian and English) should generally not exceed 1.5 author's sheets (up to 45,000 characters, including spaces).
 Manuscripts should be written using the Latin alphabet in Microsoft Word (.docx format) or LibreOffice Writer (.odt format), using Times New Roman font.
 Line spacing should be set to 1.5 for both the main text and footnotes.
 The font size should be 12 for the main text and 10 for footnotes, with page numbers in Arabic numerals.